adrianaj24/chattyApp/README.md

 ChattyApp
 =====================

-tinyChatr is a client-side single-page application that allows multiple users to chat with each other.
+ChattyApp is a client-side single-page application that allows multiple users to chat with each other.
 Users are able to set their username and chat in real-time through through the Websocket server.

 ### Getting Started